 If you have a so called "thin credit file" you may also face difficulty securing credit.
 Having a thin file means that there is not a lot of data available on your credit history, and therefore it does not provide strong evidence for either positive or negative credit history.
 This is often the case for young people who have not had time to establish a credit history, individuals who do not have credit cards, or those who have just recently come to live in the UK (credit history does not get transferred between countries).

 While a bad credit rating can affect your everyday life by restricting your access to products and services involving credit (mortgages, credit cards, payday loans), it can get especially difficult when financial emergencies crop up.
 Many companies are likely to deny you credit if you have a low credit score.
 That being said, it is not an impossible feat!
-There are lenders out there willing to provide credit to those with a less than ideal credit history.
+There are lenders out there willing to provide bad credit loans online with an instant decision to those with a less than ideal credit history.

 Risk tolerances (i.e. the amount of risk a company is willing to accept) differ between companies and lenders.
 Each lender decides for themselves what amount of risk they are willing to tolerate when it comes to their client's ability to repay their debt.
-Therefore, there are lenders that provide credit to those with lower than average credit scores.
+Therefore, there are direct lenders that provide bad credit loans in the UK to those with lower than average credit scores.

-These forms of credit are frequently referred to as 'bad credit loans'.
+These forms of credit are frequently referred to as 'bad credit loans' or 'no credit check loans'.
 These loans usually have lower principal denominations, shorter repayment time periods, and carry higher interest rates (leading to the term High Cost Short Term lending).
 This allows lenders to offset the risks of not being paid back whilst still making borrowing possible for those who need it, irrespective of credit history.

 It may be useful to get an idea of your own credit score in order to evaluate your chances of being approved for credit lending services (such as loans or mortgages).
 The three CRAs: Equifax, Transunion and Experian, each have a different scoring system.
 It therefore makes sense to check all three.